 This Stanford course is an advanced project-based innovation class that is meant to equip students both from a methodology and theory perspective to launch an initiative that is designed to scale fast.
 The class combines theory, process-mindedness, specific tool-sets, and hands-on practice.
 Each class assignment leads graduate students to create tangible initiatives that an industry partner can implement in the real world.
 Student teams are trained to reveal new systems or human-level insights; pose questions that expand the understanding of the challenge; and identify new opportunities for project partners.
 At the end of the course, student teams design a platform and strategy for next-generation systems, and present a final prototype, as well as an executive summary to their industry partner.

 Graduate student teams work closely with their project partner, the instructors, innovation coaches, and external advisors.
-They learn and apply the Deep Change Model and the Design Thinking methodology.
+They learn and apply System Acupuncture the largescale, complex challenges presented by the project partners.
 They are also challenged to create viable business strategies, social solutions, and environmental outcomes, simultaneously.
 Previous projects have ranged from planning the waste and energy future for a new town, to designing large-scale distributed electrification for rural India.
 The class is deliberately offered in the spring, so students who wish to keep working on their projects, can continue to do so with their industry partner during the summer.

 We are continuously looking for partners who…